 The 7 Best Wheeled Trash Cans

 This wiki has been updated 30 times since it was first published in February of 2017.
 Taking out the garbage is no one's idea of a good time, but it might as well be as quick and painless of a process as possible.
 The wheeled trash cans featured here will help you move heavy loads of refuse to the curb with minimal effort, and some are equipped with mechanisms that can prevent hungry critters from getting into your rubbish and making a mess.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes